DukeGW/DukeGW/README.md

-👋 Hey there!
+-👋 Hey there!
 I’m @DukeGW
-👀 I’m interested in the hardware of computers and love to find a solution to any type of error that can appear 🌱I´m currently studying to be an Application Developer 📫 How to reach me
+-👀 I’m interested in the hardware of computers and love to find a solution to any error that can appear -🌱I´m currently studying to be an Application Developer -📫 How to reach me
-My email is wallduke@gmail.com
+-My email is wallduke@gmail.com
-⚡ Knowledge of programming with Python and currently learning Java,
+-⚡ Knowledge of programming with Python and currently learning Java,

 <!---